-213 For this reason, the IGN projected different magnetic surveys in the Montes de Toledo mountain range to build a new 214 observatory.
-Finally, a suitable location was found in the town of San Pablo de los Montes, where magnetic anomalies were 215 minimal.
+For this reason, the IGN projected different magnetic surveys in the Montes de Toledo mountain range to build a new observatory.
+Finally, a suitable location was found in the town of San Pablo de los Montes, where magnetic anomalies were minimal.
 In 1974, a plot of 10 Ha was acquired to build the new observatory (Payo and Gómez-Menor, 1998).
-The 216 construction of this observatory finished in 1978, and a part of the geomagnetic instruments of Toledo Observatory were 217 translated to San Pablo Observatory (SPT according to the IAGA codes).
-Since then, constant cross-checking work was 218 carried out over a period of two years between both observatories.
-In 1982, SPT Observatory definitively replaced Toledo 219 Observatory and started publishing their yearbooks.
-At present, San Pablo Observatory is still in operation and has become 220 the reference observatory of IGN for geomagnetic works.
-Furthermore, it is a member of INTERMAGNET network since 221 1992.
+The construction of this observatory finished in 1978, and a part of the geomagnetic instruments of Toledo Observatory were transferred to San Pablo Observatory (SPT according to the IAGA codes).
+From then, constant cross-checking work was carried out over a period of 2 years between both observatories.
+In 1982, SPT Observatory definitively replaced Toledo Observatory and started publishing their yearbooks.
+At present, San Pablo Observatory is still in operation and has become the reference observatory of IGN for geomagnetic works.
+Furthermore, it has been a member of the IN-TERMAGNET network since 1992.